Eurydice ed Orpheus

 Opera design for Gluck's Orpheus ed Eurydice

-The end: the irony.
-Orpheus walks out with the audience while Eurydice remains in the world of the stage.
+At the end, Orpheus walks out with the audience while Eurydice remains in the world of the stage.
 Who is alive and who is dead?
 Is Eurydice free?